 Ferrous foods: what you should know

-Iron has an important function in our body that should by no means remain under supplied.
-In the following article we will explain in detail what iron does in our body and what happens to you without iron.
+Iron has an important function in our body that should by no means remain undersupplied.
+In the following article, we will explain in detail what iron does in our body and what happens to you without iron.
 You will also get a list and overview of iron-containing foods that will do your body good in terms of iron balance.

 What do we need iron for in the body?

-Many people may only know iron as a metal from industry.
+Many people may only know iron as metal from the industry.
 Without iron, however, we humans would not be what we are today.
 In our body, the metal is responsible for ensuring that the oxygen that we transport into the lungs through breathing is carried on to all organs.
 But how does it work?

 Iron deficiency is one of the world’s leading risk factors for disability and death, affecting an estimated 2 billion people.

 The beginning and the end of our iron metabolism take place in the bone marrow and the spleen.
-Bound to proteins, iron circulates through our body and is responsible for the synthesis of haemoglobin.
+Bound to proteins, iron circulates through our body and is responsible for the synthesis of hemoglobin.

-Without this oxygen, our organs would be under supplied and would not be able to function properly.
+Without this oxygen, our organs would be undersupplied and would not be able to function properly.

 What happens to us without iron?